How to use the loop turner to make rounded spaghetti tubes

 If you have a lot of trouble sewing fabric tubes and you have to do it a lot, a loop turner can be your friend.
-It is used to turn thin fabric casings right side out.
-When you have to make thin fabric tubes for making spaghetti straps, drawstring cords, etc this can be useful.
+It is used to turn all kinds of fabric tubes (very thin fabric casings, bigger tubes used for drawstrings) right side out.
+When you have to make rounded thin fabric tubes for making spaghetti straps nothing beats this sewing tool.

 using a loop turner to make fabric tubes ; fabric bow made with the tube